I want to integrate an Application Load Balancer with an Amazon Cognito user pool for user authentication.

 Get the DNS name of your Application Load Balancer

-4. On the Description tab, copy and save your load balancer's DNS name.
-Use this DNS name to access your Application Load Balancer's endpoint URL for testing.
+- On the Details tab, copy and save your load balancer's DNS name.
+Use this DNS name to test access to your Application Load Balancer's endpoint URL.

 Create and configure an Amazon Cognito user pool